 March 5 Day 6 Qatar halts liquefied natural gas production.
 The energy weapon is complete.

 Qatar's Energy Minister delivers a message that reverberates through every trading floor in the world: no production restart until complete cessation of hostilities.
 Qatar supplies roughly 20% of global liquefied natural gas, the fuel that heats homes in Japan, powers factories in South Korea, generates electricity across Southeast Asia.
 Iraq, Kuwait, and the United Arab Emirates also curtail or stop output.
 Not out of solidarity with Iran, but because they physically cannot load tankers when the Strait is closed and storage tanks are full.
 The consequences spread at the speed of a futures contract.
 South Korea announces fuel price caps for the first time in 30 years.
 Bangladesh shuts its universities to conserve power.
 China orders its refiners to halt fuel exports.
+Egypt caps bread prices as the pound hits a record low.
+Vietnam orders government workers to stay home to save fuel.
 A war between three countries is now a war on the global economy.

 20% Global LNG halted